ngpfontaine/gfv/README.md

 ### To-Do
 1. Add support for other inputs like **number** , **checkbox**, as well as **select**
 2. Need to code last of `gfv-req` to enable button while focused, instead of on blur.
-Currently it works well only when the email field is last, if not the user must leave the field to enable the button (no bueno).
+Currently it works well only when the email field is last.
+If not, the user must leave the field to enable the button (no bueno).
+It works now b/c Email is validated when regex criteria is met - name fields wait till blur so it doesn't seem to validate while the user is typing (it's only looking for one character).

 ### More
 Check out my website at [nicfontaine.com](https://nicfontaine.com)